-Sector-oriented arm's-length bodies, such as the Arts Council, face specific pressures in balancing their government and sector positions.
-Many staff colleagues do not understand this balance well.
-Staff colleagues' self-perceptions complicate this.
-Staff colleagues repeatedly presented themselves as part of the creative and cultural sector first and government second (if at all).
+Sector-oriented arm's-length bodies, such as the Arts Council, face specific pressures in balancing their government and

 These tensions contribute to an unhappy situation in which the Arts Council cannot realise its staff colleagues' high equality, diversity, and inclusion expectations.
-Leaders have exacerbated to this challenge in two ways.
+Leaders have exacerbated this challenge in two ways.
 Firstly, they have not ensured that staff colleagues understand their authorising environment on political matters as an arm's-length body.
 Secondly, leaders have enabled or encouraged substantial, powerful, and emotionally fraught labour in relation to equality, diversity, and inclusion when the Arts Council may not be able to take proportionate actions to implement the outcomes of this work.